Kafka

 cert: ""

-# Path to the CA certificate, defines the set of root certificate authorities that servers use if required to verify a client certificate.
+# Path to the CA certificate, which defines the set of root certificate authorities that servers use, if required, to verify a client certificate.
 Used with the `client_auth_type` option.

 #